-- First, sift together the flour, caster sugar & nutmeg.
-Cut the butter into small chunks and rub it into the dry mix, as you would for making pastry.
-When the mixture becomes crumbly add in the fruit.
-Beat the egg and then add this into the mixture, working it into a dough.
-I have found that adding a dribble of extra water or milk helps if using GF flour and the mix is too dry and won’t come together.
+- First, sift together the flour, mixed spice and a pinch of salt.
+Rub the butter it into the flour, as you would for making pastry.
+When the mixture becomes crumbly add in the sugar and fruit.
+Beat the egg with a couple of tablespoons of milk and then add this into the mixture, working it into a dough.

 - Move the dough onto a lightly floured worktop and roll out to roughly ½ -3/4 centimetre thick.
 Using a ~6.5cm circular cookie cutter cut the dough into rounds.

 - Using kitchen paper lightly smear the griddle pan all over with butter and warm over a medium heat.
 Cook the cakes in batches for 2-3 minutes each side until golden browned - making sure that they are cooked on the inside as well as the out.